hamhyungbin/SE_Team2_One_Hand_Web_Surfing/README.md

 Leap Motion Chrome Extension
 ===

 This is a project for class made by SungKyunKwan University students.
 Thus, it is for learning purpose, do not use on public domain.
+Leap motion no longer actively support V2 Desktop but still available.

 Watch Intro Video: [https://www.dropbox.com/s/nxygyb5hkvs3c80/Team%202%2C%20One%20Hand%20Web%20Surfing.mp4?dl=0](https://www.dropbox.com/s/nxygyb5hkvs3c80/Team%202%2C%20One%20Hand%20Web%20Surfing.mp4?dl=0)